telerik/winforms-docs/virtualgrid/cells/creating-custom-cells.md

 >note Use the __UnregisterCustomColumn__ method if you need to unregister the custom cell for the specified column index.
 You can detect whether a custom cell is used for a certain column index by using the RadVirtualGrid.MasterViewInfo.__IsCustomColumn__ method.

 10\.
 The last thing we need to do, is to prevent entering edit mode for the custom cell.
-For this purpose, cancel the RadVirtualGrid.__EditorRequired__ event:
+For this purpose, cancel the __EditorRequired__ event:

 #### Prevent entering edit mode